 36.3.3.3 Maximum number of users in MU-MIMO

 The maximum number of EHT STAs that can be multiplexed using MU-MIMO on an RU or MRU is 8, both for DL and UL.
-This is applicable to both non-OFDMA MU-MIMO transmissions as well as to MU-MIMO transmissions in an EHT PPDU which consists of more than one RU or MRU within the PPDU bandwidth.
+This is applicable to non-OFDMA MU-MIMO transmissions as well as to MU-MIMO transmissions in an EHT PPDU which consists of more than one RU or MRU within the PPDU bandwidth.